david as an athlete and martial arts student

 What have you done since 2010?

-After I stopped triathlon, I did Spartan Races for a year to include the Spartan World Championship in Killington, Vermont.
-After that I begin to explore other embodied practices including rock climbing, stand up paddleboarding, and martial arts.
-Since 2014, I have immersed myself in ninjutsu (the self-protection systems of the ninja) to include making it the focus of my PhD dissertation.
-I still continue to exercise regularly but not at the same intensity or volume that I did as a triathlete.
-I have also incorporated more mobility, flexibility, breathwork, and meditative practices for overall health and well-being.
+After I stopped competing in triathlons, I participated in Spartan Races for a year, culminating in the Spartan World Championship in Killington, Vermont.
+After that, I began to explore other embodied practices, including rock climbing, stand-up paddleboarding, and martial arts.
+Since 2014, I have immersed myself in ninjutsu (the self-protection systems of the ninja), making it the focus of my PhD dissertation.
+I am using the practice as a path for personal transformation.

 David’s athletic accomplishments include: